Crazy Fun Family Games You Can Play Anywhere

 11. 4 Papers – Choose a category (like movie titles or book titles) then each player writes down 3-4 things that fit the category on slips of paper and put into a pile.
 Split into 2 teams.
 You will go through 4 rounds of play.
 For each round, set the timer for 1 minute and each player tries to get their team to guess as many slips of paper as possible following the round rules.
 If your turn ends and they haven’t guessed the current slip yet, put it back in the pile for someone else.
 Players have 1 pass per round.
 If they pass, the paper goes back in the pile.
 Alternate between teams until all of the papers are gone.
 Some players may go twice.
 Add up the score as you go, 1 point per correctly guessed slip.
 Put papers back in the pile and start the next round.
 At the end of round 4 the team with the highest score wins!
 Round rules: Round 1: Describe the paper without using any words on the paper.
 Sound effects allowed.
 No actions.
 Round 2: You can use one word or sound effects only.
 No actions.
 Round 3: Charades.
 No sounds.
 Round 4: Freeze frame.
 The team closes their eyes and the player takes a single position/pose then tells the team to open their eyes.
 Player cannot make noises or move.
 Supplies: pencils and paper.

 12. Reverse Charades – Don’t like the spotlight on you when you are acting?
 This game is perfect because you act as a group and one person is responsible for guessing the correct answer!
 Grab some paper slips and have everyone write down a few things to act out.
 You set the categories and determine how many points you need to win!
 If your teammate guesses correctly before the timer runs out, you get a point!
+Your family game night is gong to be FULL of laughter.
 Supplies: pencils and paper.

 13. What If – Someone writes a “what if” scenario, then you pass to the next person.
 They fold it over and write the “then” statement.
 You read them in a way that makes it really funny!
 Supplies: pencils and paper.

 14. Who is Telling the Truth – This is a super funny, get to know you game/storytelling game!
+We love family games teach us new things about each other.
 Supplies: pencils and paper.

 16. Word Ladder – Who can create the shortest ladder between two words by changing only one letter at a time?
 Supplies: pencils and paper.

-18 Games You Can Play Anywhere, No Materials Needed
+18 Family Games You Can Play Anywhere, No Materials Needed

 17. Hot Lava – What kid hasn’t “invented” this game!
-Playing as a family is a blast.
+Playing it as a family game is a blast.
 The only rule is don’t touch the floor – it’s lava!
 No supplies needed!!

 18. Monsters in the Dark – When we were little, we would play hide and go seek in the dark, at night.
 When the person seeking got close to the person hiding, the hiding person would jump up and scare the seeker!
 It was terrifying, but we also would end up giggling.
 No supplies needed!!

 20. Two Truths and a Lie – Can you guess which statement is a lie?
+Simply state 3 things about yourself, but only 2 are true.
 No supplies needed!!

 21. Sardines – We used to play this game ALL the time in college.
 It’s such a simple game, but it is hilarious every time.
 No supplies needed!!

 22. 4 on the Couch – Try to get 4 people from your team on the couch!
 Sounds easy, right?
+This is a great family game for reunions!
 No supplies needed!!

-23. Signs – Pass signs around without getting caught in this hilarious game of Signs.
+23. Signs – Pass secret hand signs around without getting caught in this hilarious game of Signs.
 No supplies needed!!

 24. The Bomber – Red team’s goal is to get the bomber and the president in the same room by the end of the game while the blue team is trying to keep them apart.
 For full rules, download the free print and play version from their website (Download PnP)!
 No supplies needed!!

-25. Ghost in the Graveyard – Try to not get caught by a ghost in this hide-and-seek mashup!
+25. Ghost in the Graveyard – Try to not get caught by a ghost in this mashup of the classic family game, hide-and-seek!
 No supplies needed!!

 26. Psychiatrist – One person (the doctor) leaves the room.
 Everyone picks an “illness.”
 The doctor returns and has to figure out what the illness is by just asking questions.
 No supplies needed!!

 28. The Animal Game – Everyone stands/sits in a circle and there is one person in the middle with their eyes closed.
 They spin in a circle or count to 10 while everyone else changes places in the circle.
 Then, the person in the middle points at someone and gives them a command to make a specific animal sound.
 For example “bark like a dog” or you can make it more fun like: “cackle like a chicken who is laying an egg,” etc. The person being pointed at then has to make that sound.
 The person in the middle has to guess WHO made the sound.
-I’m telling you, my family cracks up every time we play this.
+I’m telling you, this family game cracks our crew up every time we play.
 No supplies needed!!

 30. Fortunately, Unfortunately – A fun, story telling game where players alternately add turn-for-the-worse and turn-for-the-better plot twists to the story.
 Seeing where these stories go is hilarious!
 No supplies needed!!